 The amount of mold in the air may be inversely linked to the humidity in the air.
 At any given time that there is “drying period”, like in a crawlspace recently sealed, like every November when folks gets sick, like when the dandelions blow… the conditions are getting dryer, but the topical biologicals are stressed out, trying to get air-born in hopes to spawn elsewhere.

 Your initial analysis may say something like 7,000 mold spores per cubic meter of air for a humid vented crawlspace during the middle of the summer, with visible mold and then you may seal it all up, install a dehumidification system, or do waterproofing… and 8 weeks of dryness later after your mold sampler has crawled through the now dusty crawlspace knocking everything down and picking everything up to start your follow up test after the work done, you may have solved the humidity problem, made the space much more inviting and clean, but get an analysis back that there are 77,000 mold spores to the cubic meter.

 Once the funk wants to get air-borne it is ripe for vacuuming or “dry-scathing” alone (no chemicals) and you will remove a large majority, maybe 98% of the growth that had a potential to get air-borne.
-There could still be staining on the wood but the pores are gone.
+There could still be staining on the wood but the spores are gone.

 You could be mistaken to think the mold situation is worse just because the air-born mold was higher.
 Isn’t that weird?
 Even this simple inverse connection, air mold vs air-moisture is unknown to many.